Cdf-creator/Geo_Dictionary/README.md

 # Geo_Dictionary
-A complete mobile app that is created to explain the use of interesting Flutter features such as the ListView, BottomNavigationBar, the Search bar, Favorited-Screen, and a Quiz App.
+A complete mobile app that is created to explain the use of interesting Flutter features such as the ListView, BottomNavigationBar, the Search bar, Favorited-Screen, a Quiz App, etc.